Joseph Davey Cunningham

-Joseph Davey Cunningham, (b.
-Scotland, 9 June 1812, died 28 February 1851) was the author of the book History of the Sikhs (1849) and an authority in Punjab University.
+Joseph Davey Cunningham (9 June 1812 – died 28 February 1851) was a British colonial soldier and the author of the book History of the Sikhs (1849) and an authority in Punjab historiography.
 His father was the Scottish poet and author Allan Cunningham and his brother was the archaeologist Sir Alexander Cunningham.
+His book was the first authentic English-language account of Sikh history.
+During the Anglo-Sikh wars, he was present at Bhaddowal, Aliwal and Sabhraon.

+Early life

+Joseph Davey Cunningham was the eldest of five sons of Allan Cunningham.
 At an early age he was reported to have shown such an aptitude for mathematics that his father was advised to send him to Cambridge.
 However, since he desired to become a soldier, a cadetship in the British East India Company's service was procured for him, through the good offices of Sir Walter Scott.
 After a reported brilliant career at Addiscombe Military Academy (London Borough of Croydon, England), he sailed for India in 1834.
+Other sources state he migrated to India in 1832 or 1837.